Skip to main content

 Handle Tool Calls

-Tool calls are exported for handling:
+Tool calls are exported within the _llm_resp object:

 - name: ai-scan